andruschka/pesm/README.md

 # pesm
-A esm installer for the modern web.
+An esm installer for the modern web.